Ajayman/learn-today/README.md

    - git remote -v       -> shows added upstream in remote

    - git pull upstream master       -> pull the changes made by other repo that you forked from

+# JS api to get data from url endpoint(6/30)             https://www.taniarascia.com/how-to-connect-to-an-api-with-javascript/
+   - it is an example to retrieve Json data from endpoint url